-The Audit Committee has benefited from the appointment of an independent external member, Linda Peka, Deputy Registrar and Chief College Operations Officer at Exeter University, since September 2016 to provide additional expertise and scrutiny of the Academy's operations.
+The Audit Committee has benefited from the appointment of an independent external member, Linda Peka, Deputy Registrar and Chief College Operations Officer at Exeter University, since September 2016, to provide additional expertise and scrutiny of the Academy's operations.
 This appointment has been renewed for a further three years.

 The Nominations Committee is responsible for identifying fit and proper persons for nomination as independent members to ensure that the Governing Body has appropriate expertise to meet its short- and long-term needs.
 The priorities for recruitment are to widen the diversity of members and enhance the financial, business, professional, and fundraising skills of the Governing Body.
-Two new members were appointed with effect from 1 September 2019.

-The Remuneration Committee is responsible for recommending the terms of employment and remuneration of the Principal and members of the Senior Management Team.
-The Academy has adopted the CUC's Higher Education Senior Staff Remuneration Code, and has prepared an annual report (page 35).
+The Remuneration Committee is responsible for recommending the terms of employment and remuneration of the Principal, members of the Senior Management Team and other senior staff.
+The Academy adopted the CUC's Higher Education Senior Staff Remuneration Code, and has prepared an annual report (page 34).